fieldtrip/website/reference/data2bids.md

  and/or realigned and defaced anatomical MRI to disk.

- The configuration structure should contains cfg.method       = string, can be 'decorate', 'convert' or 'copy', see below (default is automatic) cfg.dataset      = string, filename of the input data cfg.outputfile   = string, optional filename for the output data (default is automatic) cfg.writejson    = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes')
+ The configuration structure should contains cfg.method       = string, can be 'decorate', 'copy' or 'convert', see below (default is automatic) cfg.dataset      = string, filename of the input data cfg.outputfile   = string, optional filename for the output data (default is automatic) cfg.writejson    = string, 'yes', 'replace', 'merge' or 'no' (default = 'yes')